deerformera/neruka-old/README.md

 Neoruka is a RPG game created by Godot Engine with unique gameplay and story.

 # Version
 for now, Neoruka is still being early development.
-And It is still Alpha-1 phase
+And It is still Alpha-1 phase, now welcoming to alpha-2.